London (CNN) -- Villages cut off by floodwater, rail links severed and huge waves pounding coastlines.

 Wettest January in 248 years

-Gusts of up to 80 mph, heavy rain and massive waves have made up the latest extreme weather coming from the Atlantic Ocean and driven, meteorologists say, by a long and powerful polar vortex.
+Gusts of up to 80 miles per hour, heavy rain and massive waves make up the latest extreme weather coming from the Atlantic Ocean and driven, meteorologists say, by a long and powerful polar vortex.

 Hundreds of people have already been forced out of their homes.
 And with the ground heavily saturated, any more rain will increase the flood risk across the country.

 In Chertsey, Surrey, where the River Thames burst its banks, a 7-year-old boy died and 17 people were hospitalized after falling ill, police said Saturday.

 Police said the cause of illness was unknown but "cannot rule out that there may be a link to flooding in the local area."